A crucial step for the regulatory requirement coming into force on 1 January 2021

 - Every user has a personal INS.

-- It is composed of a number (NIR or NIA) and identity traits (a minimum of last name at birth, given name(s) at birth, sex, date and place of birth).
+- It is composed of a number (NIR or NIA) and identity attributes (a minimum of last name at birth, given name(s) at birth, sex, date and place of birth).

-- The INS is obtained by calling the APMs calling a teleservice of the GIE Sesam Vitale – INSi.
+The INS is obtained by a call to a teleservice of the GIE Sesam Vitale – INSi.

 Sesam Vitale then provides the INS value as well as a status.
 When the INS is confirmed by Sesam-Vitale, the INS is considered “qualified” and can then, through interoperability, be sent to other applications in the same HIS (same domain), such as EPRs.